HFTrader/BleedingEdge/README.md

 Here is a description of the fields that are supported in the configuration.

 - version: most used of fields.
 It indicates the particular version that this package is in.
 It should be in the format of a dot-separated string as '1.2.3' but we dont particularly enforce that.
 One needs to be careful that version strings are transformed in keys to be used when we need to find a version that is not an exact match.
 This is described below.

+- tags: a list of strings (tags) associated with this particular configuration

 - url: Where to download the tarball from.
 You would usually use the key {dirname}. it is okay to put the version number explicitly here but beware that if say, user asks for binutils version 2.27 and the last available is 2.25, the 2.25 config will be used.
 In this case, if the URL is specified as `ftp.gnu.org/gnu/binutils/binutils-2.25.tar.gz` then we will not be able to pick up the 2.27 version from the ftp site.
 You will have to create another entry in the config, which is not ideal.
 So please use the {dirname} key.